 At the start, Elizondo playing “Ed Gennero,” is a former coach who is commentating on TV about the day’s current scandal in college football.
 He’s known as “Straight Arrow” and gets hired by the scandal-ridden Texas university he was just commenting about.
 That’s because its entire team was dismissed because of cheating.
 Now, Elizondo has to find players who actually are students at the school.
 What a concept!
 You know it’s a movie when the football players are real students!

 - It’s obvious from the first reel that Golden Globe nominee (not for this one) Elizondo, who was everyone’s favorite hotel manager in his nominated role in “Pretty Woman,” is the best actor here.
 He obviously worked hard to be able to project strength and wisdom through the role without becoming an annoying stereotype of a coach.
 Elizondo’s effort here is better than his turns in “The Princess Diaries” and “Runaway Bride” and equal to his stint on TV’s “Monk.”
 You probably don’t remember, but he was one of the crooks in the original “The Taking of Pelham One Two Three” from 1974 (click here for my review) and a decade later was simply terrific with a career-defining character in “The Flamingo Kid” (click here for my review).

-The head coach’s sidekick in “Necessary Roughness” is played by Oscar nominee (not for this one) Robert Loggia, who gives the second best performance after Elizondo.
+- The head coach’s sidekick is played by Oscar nominee (not for this one) Robert Loggia, who gives the second best performance after Elizondo.
 As “Walter ‘Wally’ Riggendorf” he’s brash, loud and takes a chance on a 34-year-old quarterback and a supermodel-beautiful place kicker (real supermodel Kathy Ireland plays the role).
 Loggia excels here and did everything from “Scarface” to being Richard Gere’s father in “An Officer and a Gentleman” to the piano playing tycoon in “Big” to being “Feech La Manna” in HBO’s “The Sopranos.”
 He notched 231 credits since his first in 1951 until his death on Dec.
 4, 2015 — and that left him with seven decades of work.
 He was nominated for “Jagged Edge.”